Frequently Asked Questions for Surrogates

 - Are between the ages of 21-41 years of age

 - Do not participate in certain government aid programs including cash assistance, welfare, public housing or section 8.
 All other forms of government assistance will be considered on a case-by-case basis.

 - Typically have a Body Mass Index (BMI) of no higher than 33.
 (In some instances, BMI between 33-35 is acceptable.)
 Calculate My BMI.

-- Live in a surrogate-friendly state in the United States (we are very sorry but we cannot accept gestational carriers who reside in Washington, D.C., Washington, Nebraska, Louisiana, Michigan, New York, New Jersey)
+- Live in a surrogate-friendly state in the United States (we are very sorry but we cannot accept gestational carriers who reside in Washington, Nebraska, Louisiana, Michigan, New York, New Jersey)

 - Have the support of family and friends